yasu-s/jest-puppeteer-sample/README_en.md

 # jest-puppeteer-sample

-## 概要
+## Overview

-- jest-puppeteerを使用してWEBサイトのテストを行うサンプルです。
+- This is a sample for testing a website using jest-puppeteer.
-- jest-image-snapshotによってWEBサイトのスクリーンショットを画像比較します。
+- Compare screenshots of websites with jest-image-snapshot.

-## 動作環境
+## System Requirements

 - Node.js - 14.x
 - Yarn - 1.22.x

-## ライブラリ
+## Library

 - Jest - 27.5.x
 - ts-jest - 27.1.x